Int3facechain/networks/int3-test-1/integration.md

 wget https://raw.githubusercontent.com/Int3facechain/networks/main/int3-test-1/observer.toml --output-document $HOME/.int3faced/observer/default/observer.toml
 ```

-Modify the config is it's needed.
+Modify the config if it's needed.
 The most important thing is to ensure that the `keyring-folder` parameter is properly configured and points to your keyring.

 ### Start the observer